Payum/Payum/docs/gateways/commands.md

 // Partial refund with a reason the PSP will record.
 RefundCommand::forPayment($payment, amount: 500, reason: 'damaged_on_arrival');

+// Void an authorization the merchant has decided not to settle.
+CancelCommand::forPayment($payment, reason: 'out_of_stock');
 ```

+Cancel calls a payment off before the money moves — voiding an authorization, or abandoning a payment the customer never completed.
+It is not a refund, which gives back money already taken, and it carries no amount because it is all or nothing.

 Give it neither a token nor a payment and the constructor throws — it has to know what it is operating on.